UtrechtUniversity/researchcloud-items/doc/roles/userspace_applications.md

             - "999ready"

 ```
-The scripts located in `userspace_applications/files` with directory
+In the example, the scripts located in `userspace_applications/files` with the
-named `10-python-poetry` and file named `999ready` will be added to
+names `10-python-poetry` and `999ready` are added to
 the runonce schedule.
-If the name refers to a directory
+Since `10-python-poetry` refers to a directory,
-then all scripts held underneath that directory tree are included.
+all the scripts held underneath that directory tree are included.

 ## Variables
 The Ansible variable `list_userspace_applications` must be set by the calling
-playbook and consist of a list of script filenames (see example above).
+playbook and should consist of a list of script filenames (see example above).

 ## See also
 Role [userspace_applications](./userspace_applications.md) can be used to store